 What is the purpose of Oliver Wyman for Society?

 The mission of Oliver Wyman for Society is to offer our colleagues opportunities to make a significant, meaningful impact on society.
 The program is strongly aligned with Oliver Wyman’s core purpose and values and is a foundational element of the company’s culture.

 Who at Oliver Wyman can get involved?

 The program is inclusive of all colleagues.
-Options include traditional volunteering activities, managing charity auctions, or providing pro-bono support on social impact projects or through nonprofit fellowships.
+Options include traditional volunteering activities, managing charity auctions, providing pro-bono support on social impact projects, or through nonprofit fellowships.
 We also team with Employee Resource Groups to support their initiatives, and we love to celebrate and learn about the passion of our volunteers through our “Spotlight on Impact” feature.

 How do we choose what to support?